kapresoft/kapresoft.github.io/_posts/2019-04-28-aws-lambda-spring-boot.md

 ## Overview

-This article explores the benefits of using Spring Boot with AWS Lambda, a powerful serverless compute service that enables developers to run code without worrying about server management.
+This article explores the benefits of using <a href="/java/2024/01/03/spring-getting-started.html" target="_blank" alt="Spring Boot">Spring Boot</a> with AWS Lambda, a powerful serverless compute service that enables developers to run code without worrying about server management.
 By integrating with the AWS cloud, AWS Lambda can respond to a variety of AWS events, such as S3, Messaging Gateways, API Gateway, and other generic AWS Resource events, providing an efficient and scalable solution for your application needs.

 <!--excerpt-->